krystianczajkowski/hangman/README.md

 It's normal hangman but you can choose any language you want (*that is aslo coincidentally supported by Google Translate - more on that later*) and maybe a few other features that end user won't notice.

 ## How does it work?
+It's made in Python using [blessed](https://pypi.org/project/blessed/) and [deep_translator](https://pypi.org/project/deep-translator/#description)
-It doesn't divagate too much from standard whiteboard/blackboard hangman everyone had a chance to play or at least spectate at some point in their lives. <br>
+It doesn't divagate too much from standard hangman everyone had a chance to play or at least spectate at some point in their lives. <br>
 You will find [detailed description](#every-function-except-tests-in-the-project-is-located-here) bellow

 ## Structure: